 - This is more widely applicable than product engineering.
 The basic principle can be applied to all engineering teams.

 When using this model

-- Keep an eye on organizational structure.
+Keep an eye on organizational structure.
 If the org structure is incorrect, you may have excessive dependencies.
 The most common example of this a Frontend and Backend engineering team.
 Every Frontend project relies on the Backend team.
-While teams find ways to work around the dependencies, they aren’t ideal.
+While teams can find ways to work around the dependencies, they aren’t ideal.
 They might agree to an API contract, but miss things and have to iterate.
 It’s usually better to work together.
 When you see these dependencies, usually your org design is incorrect.
 (I’ll write a longer piece on the Frontend and Backend team pattern later — I have lots of thoughts about that).

 Independent executor versus other coordination models